Job Hunting

 This is where AI startups truly differentiate their technical requirements.
 Standard distributed systems design is a baseline; they need engineers who can design for GPUs, massive datasets, and real-time model serving.

-What they're testing: Your ability to architect robust, scalable, and cost-efficient systems specifically for the unique demands of AI workloads.
+What they're testing: Your ability to architect scalable, reliable, and cost-efficient systems specifically for the unique demands of AI workloads.
 They're looking for experience with distributed computing, MLOps, and infrastructure optimization.

 • "Design a system to continuously train and deploy a large language model.
 Consider data ingestion, model training, evaluation, and serving."
 (Anthropic, Harvey)